top of page

 Magic Mike XXL or maybe the Brotherhood?

 It’s hard to pick a favorite moment.
 I loved the ceremony, but the climax probably wins.
-Wrath radiates touch-her-and-die energy throughout the book, and the payoff delivers exactly that.
+Wrath emits touch-her-and-die energy throughout the book, and the payoff delivers.

 High-spice romance